 begin physical therapy and breathing exercises.

-When your physician decides you are ready, you will be moved from the ICU to a private
+When your healthcare provider decides you are ready, you will be moved from the ICU

-room on a post-surgical unit or transplant unit.
-Your recovery will continue to progress.
+to a private room on a surgical unit or transplant unit.
+Your recovery will continue

-Your activity will be gradually increased as you get out of bed and walk around for
+there.
+You can gradually increase your activity as you get out of bed and walk around

 Nurses, pharmacists, dietitians, physical therapists, and other members of the transplant